 Since 1977 when our founder Michael E. Gerber founded modern business coaching, we’ve helped tens of thousands of owners transform their businesses with our unique and proven approach.
 We know what it takes: a trusted partnership and a strategic roadmap that works to systematize every area of your business.

 Here’s what you should expect from a business coaching experience:

 A trusted partnership

 Business coaching is not consulting, and it’s not therapy.
-One common misconception is that business coaches will act more like consultants and do the work of developing your business for you—they won’t.
+One common misconception is that business coaches will act more like consultants, doing the work of developing your business for you—they won’t.
 Coaches help set direction, and provide feedback, tools, guidance and perspective.
-They’re also the accountability factor, which is what we find to be the thing most business owners need—someone to help them stay focused on their goals.
+They’re also an accountability factor, which is what we find to be the thing most business owners need—someone to help them stay focused on their goals.